-1. What is Ear Wax?
+1. What is ear wax?

 2. Why do I need to have ear wax removed?

-3. What are the benefits of having ear wax removed?
+4. What are the benefits of having ear wax removed?

 - It may relieve an aching jaw

-- It can help deep-sea divers avoid ear infections through ingress of sea water
+- It can help deep-sea divers avoid ear infections through ingress of seawater

 - It may relieve the symptoms of tinnitus, especially if these are not related to long-term exposure to loud noise

-4. How is ear wax removed?
+5. How is ear wax removed?

 In most circumstances we can remove wax immediately, unless in very rare cases, it is extremely hard and impacted.
-In these circumstances and only after an ear inspection, we would recommend using olive oil for a couple of days to soften the wax.
+In these instances and only after an ear inspection, we would recommend using olive oil for a couple of days to soften the wax.

-The audiologist will always carry out a thorough ear examination first , using a video otoscope, a tiny colour video camera, to see what is happening in the ear canal and at the ear drum.
+The audiologist will always carry out a thorough ear examination first , using a video otoscope, a tiny colour video camera, to see what is happening in the ear canal and at the eardrum.
 The images will be transferred to a screen so that you can see exactly what is happening.